andrewjward/goldn-hours/journals/DARA_KARBASSIOON.md

 ## June 9, 2023

-Im adding animations to our app.
+I'm adding animations to our app.
 Added a stagger animation to the search users function and picture loading stagger animation to the pages that load pictures.
 Spicing up the search users nav button too.
 The rest of the team is working on securing the backend preventing anyone from deleting or creating pins/accounts from the swagger.
 Craig is working on post modals.
+Finally done.

 ## June 8, 2023